uv10000/P3/writeup_P3_U_Voll.md

 * How was the architecture adjusted and why was it adjusted?
 Introduced regularization, validation accuracy increased to some 80% (from some 60% previously).
 *I used both L2-regularisation and dropout (details above).
 * Main improvement: Changing to greyscale Images.
 Validation accuracy reached values around 96%.
 I do not have a theoretical justification, I tried it since it was suggested by udacity and it worked.
 * Which parameters were tuned?
 I tuned both the learning rate and the weight for regularization.
-Dropout prob 50% worked find.
+Dropout prob 50% worked fine.
 * What are some of the important design choices and why were they chosen?
 The leNet architecture was a good choice, quite capable of describing the data without overfitting, provided proper regularisation is implemented.